 Marcia Hopkins, RN, BSN spent thirty years as a telecommunications engineer, then decided it was time to give back.
 When her father was recovering from strokes and heart attacks, she was “the one family member that you don’t want to deal with.”
-Now she’s on the other side…
+Now she’s a hospice nurse on the other side…

 Hopkins was recently named the Summer 2021 Recipient of the coveted Melissa A. Fischer Nursing Award.

 IN THIS ARTICLE

 I was in telecom for 30 years, as a network engineer, and my position was going to sunset.
 It was time to give back.
 And nursing was a good way to give back.